Les Scheinflug: Biography

 Between November 1965 and April 1968 Scheinflug played 6 full international matches for Australia, scoring four goals.

-Before the 1974 World Cup he became assistant to head coach Rale Rasic of the national side.
+Before the 1974 World Cup Scheinflug became assistant to head coach Rale Rasic of the national side.
 He later served himself on several occasions as head coach of the Socceroos as well as the under 17 and 20 sides.

-In 1979 Les Scheinflug won the Australian Championship and in 1980 the Australian Cup, both with Marconi Fairfield.
+In 1979 Scheinflug won the Australian Championship and in 1980 the Australian Cup, both with Marconi Fairfield.
 In 1979, he was voted Coach of the Year by the Australian Soccer Press Association.

-In the 2000 Australia Day Honours he was awarded an AM (Member of the Order of Australia) for services to soccer as a national player and coach.
+In the 2000 Australia Day Honours Scheinflug was awarded an AM (Member of the Order of Australia) for services to soccer as a national player and coach.